If you are a racing fan and at all superstitious — or even if you’re not superstitious — you’ve probably heard of the Curse of Apollo.

 True, the Curse of Bobby Layne, supposedly started by the Hall of Fame quarterback when he was traded to the Pittsburgh Steelers, endures, as does the Cardinals Curse, which has followed the NFL team from Pottsville to St. Louis to Arizona.

 But the Curse of Apollo is one of the longest — if not the longest — active curses in sports.
-(I suspect somebody, somewhere put a curse on the Seattle Mariners, but I don’t have any proof… I mean, outside of what I see on the field each year.)
+(I suspect somebody, somewhere put a curse on my beloved Seattle Mariners, but I don’t have any proof… I mean, outside of what I see on the field each year.)

 Below is a listing of all the horses that have tried, but failed, to win the Kentucky Derby without starting as a 2-year-old over the past 80 years.